MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/microsoft-graph-migration.md

 For differences of the underlying API and output JSON breaking changes, please refer to [Property differences between Azure AD Graph and Microsoft Graph](/graph/migrate-azure-ad-graph-property-differences).

+For example, the most outstanding change is that the `objectId` property in the output JSON of a Graph object is replaced by `id`.

 Command argument and behavior breaking changes are listed below.

 ### `az ad app create`